How Music Playtime Supports Teaching & Learning

 - Composing - including question & answer, sequences, sound pictures, technology, graphic notation, rhythm patterns and pitch patterns, create music in response to a non-musical stimulus, work with a partner to improvise questions & answer phrases, so sing & play, use graphic notation, use music technology √

-- Musicianship - based on the following:
+- Performing, using instruments as well as voices, with musicianship - based on the following:

 - Pulse/Beat, including moving to a beat, body percussion, responding to pulse, ostinati, changing beat, walking in time, grouping beats √